eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Usage status:** You can monitor weekly, monthly, and annual service usage status.

--  **Download eformsign Form Builder:** DYou can download the Form Builder executable file.
+-  **Download eformsign Form Builder:** You can download the Form Builder executable file.
 By using the Form Builder add-in feature, you can create electronic forms using Microsoft Office files.

 Dashboard
 ~~~~~~~~~~~

-Dashboard The dashboard is the main page displayed when logging into
-eformsign.
-In the dashboard, you can view documents that are in
-progress, require your action, etc., and use shortcuts to go to the main
-menus including **New document**.
+The dashboard is the main page displayed when logging into eformsign.
+In the dashboard, you can view documents that are in progress, require your action, etc., and use shortcuts to go to the main menus including **New document**.

 .. figure:: resources/en-dashboard-main.png
    :alt: eformsign Dashboard Screen